appsignal/appsignal-elixir/README.md

 -  Update the version number in `mix.exs`, e.g. `1.2.3`
 -  Commit the change.
 -  Tag the commit with the version number: `git tag 1.2.3`
--  Push the changes: `git push master 1.2.3`
+-  Push the changes: `git push origin master 1.2.3`
 -  Publish the package: `mix hex.publish`

 ## Contributing